Brooke Hogan

 As a recording artist, she used the show and her appearance on a one-hour special on VH1 to promote her musical work.
 She signed with SoBe Entertainment and record producer Scott Storch to release her debut studio album, Undiscovered (2006), which moderately entered the Billboard 200.
 It was led by the single "About Us" (featuring Paul Wall), which peaked within the top 40 of the Billboard Hot 100.

 From 2008 to 2009, Hogan starred in her own television series, Brooke Knows Best.
 Though her parents and brother made numerous appearances throughout the series, it mainly focused on Brooke and the recording of her music.
 Her second album, The Redemption (2009), was released independently and narrowly entered the Billboard 200.
 Following the conclusion of Brooke Knows Best, Hogan has made numerous appearances in various media.
 In 2012, Hogan signed with Total Nonstop Action Wrestling (TNA) as an on-screen personality manager for their female division, The Knockouts.

 Early life

-Brooke Ellen Bollea was born May 5, 1988, in Tampa, Florida, the older child of Hulk Hogan (Terry Gene Bollea; 1953–2025) and Linda Claridge.
+Brooke Ellen Bollea was born May 5, 1988, in Tampa, Florida, the daughter of Hulk Hogan (Terry Gene Bollea; 1953–2025) and Linda Claridge.
 She has a younger brother, Nick.

 In high school, she took dance classes, voice lessons, piano lessons, and gymnastics.
 She joined the cheerleading squad of her Clearwater, Florida school, Clearwater Central Catholic High School, in her first year (though she only stayed at the school for the first half of first year).
 She also sang in chorus for CCCHS.
 Hogan graduated from high school at the age of sixteen.